How To Start A Nonprofit In Nebraska

 - Adopt your nonprofit's bylaws

-- Apply for federal and/or state tax exemptions
+- Apply for tax exemptions

-- Apply for any required state licenses
+- Apply for required state licenses

 - Submit your NE nonprofit's biennial report